 In 2020, there was a remarkable change in the use of technology due to the COVID-19 pandemic.
-The COVID-19 pandemic disrupted the aviation industry in an unprecedented manner, and in particular has had a tremendous impact on business travel.
+The pandemic disrupted the aviation industry in an unprecedented manner, and in particular has had a tremendous impact on business travel.
 In the face of public health concerns and travel restrictions, companies have been forced to replace in-person meetings with virtual meetings.
 At this time, it is unknown how long business travel demand will be down and what the long-term effects may be.

 AA, the hub carrier at CLT, may be less affected by the decline in business travel than other major airlines since the majority of its passengers are traveling for leisure.
-Its chief revenue officer, Vasu
+Its chief revenue officer, Vasu Raja, said in October of 2020 that business travel makes up "a third of our revenue, but only a third of that comes from the large, global corporates that are most likely to delay travel."25 Looking at CLT specifically, business travel made up 41 percent of CLT traffic in 2019, based on CLT On-Airport Customer Satisfaction Survey 2019 Year End Results.

-U.S. Department of Transportation Federal Railroad Administration, September 5, 2019.
-On-line https://railroads.dot.gov/sites/fra.dot.gov/files/fra\net/19017/DC2RVA%20ROD\05Sept2019\pdfa.pdf, Accessed September 29, 2020.
+24 U.S. Department of Transportation Federal Railroad Administration, September 5, 2019.
+On-line https://railroads.dot.gov/sites/fra.dot.gov/files/fra_net/19017/DC2RVA%20ROD_05Sept2019_pdfa.pdf, Accessed September 29, 2020.